 Demandbase 1 visit, 1 page view

-So now you have 2 visits total for the same visit (1 is None and 1 is Demandbase).
-Basically None isn't what it seems and it's misleading in a report.
-The None row visits are accounted for in some of the other values.
+So now you have 2 visits total for the same visit (1 is Unspecified and 1 is Demandbase).
+Basically Unspecified isn't what it seems and it's misleading in a report.
+The Unspecified row visits are accounted for in some of the other values.

 - You can prove this in another way to yourself by exporting your eVar report and ADD up all the visits of the report.
 You'll notice it won't match the Site Totals row at the bottom of your export.